nimblecrm/api-docs/docs/contacts/metadata/create_field.rst

 **presentation**

-    JSON-encoded structure describing how field should be presented in Nimble client (can be empty string as well).
+    dictionary describing how field should be presented in Nimble client (can be empty dictionary as well).

 Example: